-40. A. is a woman from Guatemala.
+35. A. is a woman from Guatemala.
 Her four children are derivatives on A.'s application for asylum.
-A. and her son B. do not currently have a future hearing date scheduled.
-Her eldest daughter C. has a Master Calendar hearing on March 8, 2023.
 Her eldest daughter C. has an independent asylum case at the asylum office.
 Her two youngest daughters recently arrived as unaccompanied minors and are not yet scheduled for court.
-A. and her family speak Spanish and live in central Illinois.
+A. and her family speak Spanish and live in Central Illinois.
 (20-0143124) (20-0143123) (20-0143125) (21-0148945) (21-0148946)

 A's partner abused A. and their children, raped A., and controlled her church attendance.
 He became particularly violent after she gave birth to their second daughter because he was angry the child was a girl.
 As a result of the abuse, A. has long-term hearing loss.
 A.'s partner forced her daughter C. to scavenge for food at a local dump, attempted to sell C. to a drug trafficker, and threatened to rape C. When A. moved with her children to another part of Guatemala, her partner found them and threatened to kill them with the help of his drug trafficking associates.
+Fearing for their lives, A. fled with her children to the United States.
 Because A. and her son filed for asylum after their one-year deadline, her pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum eligibility.
 NIJC will assist them in making this argument.
 All documentation to their cases will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.
 Documentation in C's case will be due one week prior to her asylum interview.
 The timing of the interview is uncertain.

-41. L. is a woman from Venezuela.
+36. L. is a woman from Venezuela.
 She is awaiting a new Master Calendar hearing date.
-L. speaks Spanish and lives in Chicago, IL.
-(21-0147034) L. owned and operated a textile factory in Venezuela.
+L. speaks Spanish and lives in Chicago, Illinois.
+(21-0147034)

+L. owned and operated a textile factory in Venezuela.
 She was also an active member of the opposition party, Primero Justicia.
 L. participated in many marches and protests with the party.
 Starting in around 2016, L. received several threats at her factory.
 Members of a "colectivo," an armed pro-government group, came to her factory and told her that she had to pay them in order to support the revolution.
 She paid what they requested so that they would leave and reported this to the police afterwards.
 Not long after, the colectivo requested even more money.
 L. eventually had to close her business completely, but even after closing the business, she continued to receive threats from the colectivo.
 On several occasions, colectivo members came by her house on motorcycle shouting her name and firing guns into the air.
 L. came to the United States in 2018 on a tourist visa, hoping she could return to Venezuela, but soon realized it was best to stay and seek asylum after her daughter reported that colectivo members continued to come to her home looking for her.
 L. timely filed for asylum with USCIS in 2019 but her case was referred to the immigration court.
 All affidavits and supporting materials to L.'s case will be due 15 days prior to her individual merits hearing, which has not yet been scheduled.

-42. R. is a woman from El Salvador.
-Her son, A., will be a derivative on her application.
-R. and A.'s next Master Calendar hearing has not been scheduled.
-R. speaks Spanish and lives in a northern suburb of Chicago, IL.
+37. R. is a woman from El Salvador.
+Her son, A., is a derivative on her application, and is also independently eligible for asylum R. and A.'s next Master Calendar hearing has not been scheduled.
+R. speaks Spanish and lives in a northern suburb of Chicago, Illinois.
 (21-0147562) (21-0147563)